 2) Timing your move to save tax

-The French tax year runs from January to December, whereas the UK is April to April.
-The two countries apply different capital gains tax rules and rates.
+The French tax year runs from January to December, while the UK is from April to April with different capital gains tax rules and rates.

-It is therefore worth weighing up whether it is more tax efficient to sell your UK assets while still a UK resident, or wait till you are resident in France, then time your move accordingly.
+It’s worth weighing up whether it is more tax-efficient to sell your UK assets while still a UK resident or wait until you are a resident in France and then time your move accordingly.

 Learn more about taxes in France by downloading our free guide.